Conservation Authorities Act: History

-These amendments have not yet been proclaimed into law.
-The Lieutenant-Governor will name a date of implementation.
 At the same time that the amendments were introduced into the Legislative Assembly, the Government cut its funding to conservation authorities for flood control from CA$7.4 million per year by half, wanting the authorities to focus on "core" activities.
 The Ontario Government now funds only 1-5% of most conservation authority's operations.
 Authorities are largely funded by municipalities, self-generated revenue and fundraising.